 Applications for a study visit should be made to PERS-Studyvisit@ep.europa.eu at least one month before the intended start day of the visit, by sending the following documents:

 - a personal statement containing detailed information about the specific subject relating to European integration the candidate would like to study during the visit, the means he/she would like to use (consultation of documents in the Institution's libraries or archives or contacts with specialist officials) and the specific dates during which he/she would like to undertake the study visit.
 The candidate should also indicate exactly in which DG and directorate he/she would like to have a study visit.
-The organigram of the Secretariat of the European Parliament can be consulted via the following link: /the-secretary-general/en/organisation
+The organigram of the Secretariat of the European Parliament can be consulted via the following link: organisation.

 - a curriculum vitae (with a postal address, for administrative purposes).